-- 4. In accordance with the agreed workplan, the co-chairs of the drafting group, in consultation with the Secretariat, prepared an internal proposal based on the proposal by Burkina Faso and the additional information collected by the Secretariat.
+- 4. In accordance with the agreed workplan, the co-chairs of the intersessional drafting group, in consultation with the Secretariat, prepared an internal proposal based on the proposal by Burkina Faso and the additional information collected by the Secretariat.
 That internal proposal was circulated to the members of the drafting group for comments on 25 May 2011.
 It was amended in the light of the comments received and was circulated, on 11 July 2011, to all Committee members and the observers who had attended the Committee's seventh meeting.
-Responses were received from Committee members and observers and taken into consideration in revising the draft decision guidance document. - 5.
-The drafting group's work, including a compilation of the comments and the draft decision guidance document, was circulated to the drafting group members on 26 September 2011.
-Relevant changes resulting from this final round of comments were incorporated into the draft decision guidance document.
-It should be noted at this stage that the drafting group is proposing, taking into account the comments received from CropLife International and Burkina Faso, that the draft decision guidance document also include the soluble concentrate formulation of paraquat dichloride.
-This is already reflected in the title of the draft decision guidance document. - 6.
-A tabular summary of all the comments received and how they were dealt with is available in document UNEP/FAO/RC/CRC.8/INF/10. - 7.
-The text of the draft decision guidance document, as submitted to the Secretariat by the drafting group, is set out in the annex to the present note.
-The annex has not been formally edited by the Secretariat. - 8.
-The Committee may wish to finalize the draft decision guidance document and to forward it, along with its recommendation to list the pesticide formulation in Annex III to the Convention, for consideration by the Conference of the Parties at its sixth meeting.
+Responses were received from Committee members and observers and taken into consideration in the revision of the draft decision guidance document. - 5.
+The intersessional drafting group's work, including a compilation of the comments and the draft decision guidance document, was circulated to the drafting group members on 26 September 2011.
+The intersessional drafting group then concluded, taking into account comments received from CropLife International and Burkina Faso, that the draft decision guidance document should include the soluble concentrate formulation of paraquat dichloride and that the title of the draft decision guidance document should be revised to so indicate.
+That change and others resulting from that round of comments were incorporated into the draft decision guidance document. - 6.
+During the eighth meeting of the Committee the draft decision guidance document was further revised and then agreed upon by the Committee and forwarded for consideration by the Conference of the Parties.
+The text of the draft decision guidance document is set out in the annex to the present note.
+It has not been formally edited by the Secretariat. - 7.
+A tabular summary of the comments received and how they were dealt with is set out in the annex to document UNEP/FAO/RC/CRC.8/INF/10/Rev.1.